ibm-cloud-architecture/terraform-openshift4-vcd/README.md

     - go to the Firewall tab and select '+' to add
       - Name: **bastion**
       - Destination: tap the 'IP' button
-        - choose an available IP address from your list of  `public/sub-allocated IPs` and enter it
+        - choose the same IP address that you used for Bastion Outbound above
       - Service: Protocol: `TCP` Source port: `any` Destination port: `22`
      - Select: 'Save changes'